Gentle Palm & Foot Sweat Treatment Guide

 Past painful treatment experiences create secondary trauma, leading to silent suffering

-"In a completely pain-free environment, the physician can fully focus on precise needle positioning.
-Higher injection density means more complete coverage, which naturally leads to longer-lasting results — this is the fundamental reason we insist on zero-pain treatment."
+"In a minimal-discomfort environment, the physician can fully focus on precise needle positioning.
+Higher injection density means more complete coverage, which naturally leads to longer-lasting results — this is the fundamental reason we insist on minimal-discomfort treatment."

 — Dr. Ta-Ju Liu